 – Take the lakeshore path back to Side Farm and Glenridding.

-Once you’re back… it’s probably time to head home!
+Once you’re back… it’s probably time to say goodbye to Lake Windermere and head home!

 Have you been to the Lake District?